-Allan S. Kullen (February 20, 1942 - ) Businessman
+Allan S. Kullen (February 20, 1942 -) Businessman

 "Her rame is Ester Baumgarber.
 Do you know her?"
-Allan Kullen had possed for question in a broken mixture of Hethere and Espilan behome exact distinant and colad understand in.
-Allan had met distinate while on an archaeological dig at Masada in the Negor, brast.
+Allan Kullen had possed for question in a broken mixture of Hethere and Espilan behovene exual Esterna and could understand in.
+Allan had med Esterna while on an archaeological dig at Masada in the Negor, brast.
 All he know by the time they parted ways was her name and the last that she was staying in Tal.
 Alv., So, wher finishing his work, he decided he would by to find her.
-He histhithed his way to Tal Aiv and despilan disch, fund the r.
+He histhirboth is way to Tal.
+Alv. and despila to disk, fund the ...